Coins of the Indonesian rupiah: 1999: coin revisions

 In 1999, Bank Indonesia updated 50 rupiah coin, which was struck in aluminium showing the black-naped oriole.
 As with the 500 rupiah (from 1997 edition), the reverse of the coin has a larger numerical denomination.
 Dates are 1999, 2001 and 2002.

 The 100 rupiah coin was also altered in the same manner to aluminium from '1999', depicting the palm cockatoo.
 Mint dates are each year from 1999 through 2005.

 2003: 200 rupiah coin introduced and revised coin of the 500 rupiah

 2003 saw the introduction of the aluminium 200 rupiah coin depicting the Bali starling (jalak bali) as a new circulating denomination in the same style as the 50 and 100 rupiah coins; these coins were dated 2003.
 Meanwhile, the jasmine 500 rupiah coin was again redesigned, with its composition changed to aluminium, its size enlarged, updated reverse design, and its date changed to 2003.

 2010: updated 1,000 rupiah coin

 Along with launched the revision (2005 issue) of 10,000 rupiah in 2010, Bank Indonesia updated the 1,000 rupiah coin, featuring the reverse design of Angklung and Gedung Sate in background.
-The coin was issued in nickel-plated steel, replacing the previous coin.
+The coin was issued in nickel-plated steel, replaced the previous coin.